directvt/vtm/readme.md

 ## Concept

-vtm is a windowed multi-user environment for unlimited number of terminals.
-This is an infinite 2-D space of terminal windows.
+Technically, vtm is a windowed multi-user environment for an arbitrary number of running terminals, controlled from the built-in taskbar.

 To render its UI, vtm needs a text console -- be it a terminal emulator, Windows Command Prompt, or a Linux VGA Console.
 See [Tested Terminals](https://github.com/directvt/vtm/discussions/72) for details.